SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 ### Hints and guidelines

-The task is not complicated, but there are many lines of code to write.
+The problem is not complicated, but there are many lines of code to write.

 #### Input data processing